anseok83/thdm/README.md

 ### p.s.

-This project was started for my family member as he is fighting againt a lung disease.
+This project was started for my family member as he is fighting against a lung disease.
 Please pray for him to get over the difficult time.